mims-harvard/BMI702/README.md

-# BMI 702: Introduction to Biomedical AI
+# BMI 702: Biomedical Artificial Intelligence

-This branch contains the source code for the course website.
+This repository contains the source code for the course website.

 ### Local development environment